ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/walkthrough-picking-and-shipping-in-basic-warehousing.md

 ---
-    title: Picking and Shipping in Basic Warehouse Configurations | Microsoft Docs
+    title: Picking and Shipping in Basic Warehouse Config
-    description: In Business Central, the outbound processes for picking and shipping can be performed in four ways using different functionalities depending on the warehouse complexity level.
+    description: In Business Central, the outbound processes for picking and shipping can be performed in the following four ways depending on the warehouse complexity level.
-    author: SorenGP
+    author: jill-kotel-andersson

     ms.service: dynamics365-business-central
     ms.topic: conceptual